 This professional campaign titled 'The Balls' was published in Poland in March, 2020.
 It was created for the brand: OLX, by ad agency: Jung von Matt.
 This Digital medium campaign is related to the Professional Services industry and contains 1 media asset.
-It was submitted almost 3 years ago.
+It was submitted about 3 years ago.

 Advertising Agency: 180heartbeats + JUNG v MATT, Warsaw, Poland